stoeps13/connections-doc/source/admin/install/t_install_deploy_caching_proxy.md

 This topic describes how to configure the Edge components to optimize the performance of HCL Connections.

+!!! note
-**Note:** Some network caching devices cause users to experience intermittent errors in the Files, Community Files, and Wikis apps.
+    Some network caching devices cause users to experience intermittent errors in the Files, Community Files, and Wikis apps.
 To prevent this behavior, exclude Files and Wikis content from the caching. \(The Files and Wikis apps use preconditions when requesting certain content.
 Caching devices can return status 412 when those preconditions aren't met.\)

 1. Open the ibmproxy.conf configuration file for the Edge components in a text editor.
 The file is stored in the following directory: